constellation-app/constellation/CoreTableView/src/au/gov/asd/tac/constellation/views/tableview/docs/table-view.md

     exactly as it appears in the Table View.
 -   *Export Table* ![Export Table Button](resources/TableExport.png) -
-    Clicking on the export toolbar button will provide you with options to export the table in various file formats.
+    Clicking on the export toolbar button will provide you with options to export the table to CSV or Excel.
 The table will be copied exactly as it appears in the Table View.
 -   *Other Settings* ![Other Settings Button](resources/TableOtherSettings.png) - Clicking on the other settings toolbar button will provide you with options to load and